-And better yet, one of the coolest small towns in America is close by: Moab.
+And better yet, one of the coolest small towns in America is close by: Moab, Utah.
 Moab, a town of just over 5,000, seems to be full of just as many great restaurants, shops, farmers markets and more.
 It’s the perfect place to stop for a night before trekking south.

 Bonus Stop: Page, Arizona

 Go figure, it’s called Horseshoe Bend, and it’s just outside of the town of Page, Arizona.
 This town is just a few minutes across Utah’s southern border, so it should be easy to work into your trip.

 Horseshoe Bend itself isn’t a national park, but it’s worth a stop on your road trip.
 And the best part is, it’s completely free.
 We sat on the cliffside banks for more than an hour, watching boats navigate the beautiful horseshoe curve of the Colorado River.

 Nearby there’s another attraction that you’ve likely seen in countless photos but perhaps have never heard its name: Antelope Canyon.